 Prologue: The Prophecy of Pythe

-- Pythe, Oracle of the Most Blessed Grand Temple of Areth, 707 AO
+- Pythe Delpheri Gardeis, Oracle of the Holy Temple of Areth, 778 PO

-This continued for roughly eight years; Sophie was twelve when she last saw the Lights, but naturally, that was also the year that her life - and the lives of five of her friends - were changed forever.
+This continued for the next eight years.
+Sophie was twelve when she saw the Lights for the last time, but this was also the year that her life, and the lives of so many others, were changed forever.

 Chapter One: Sophie Sees the Lights

 "The end of the Age of Light is nearing – the Dark Days will soon be upon us.
 This is what has been foretold to me by the angels of the Gods Themselves, and so I have written."

 She had been walking back from the library on a Sunday afternoon, at the very end of June, when she saw them again.
 Her nose was buried in a book until something compelled her to glance up to see them floating in the air in front of her, and a look of utter dismay flooded into her eyes, a grimace forming on her face; she would still never get used to seeing them.
 They disappeared as quickly as they had appeared, but Sophie still had to wait to catch her breath, her mind on overdrive trying to work out who could be the next victim.

 Her heart sank as she realised that there would always be someone in her life on whom the Lights could wreak disaster.
 Besides, Tifa and April were the only ones who believed her, but the latter also believed that she could use magic and the former was most likely just humouring her.
 Sophie decided to put it to the back of her mind and let destiny take its course, once more walking down the road.

 Now, however, there was a swiftness in her step that hadn't been there before.
 Fate cannot be outrun though, no matter how fast she tried to flee from it.